elfalko/auto-setup/knowledge/devbasics.md

 Collection of knowledge sources and base tools which every dev should know or at least have heard of

+If this feels linux focused, you got the right vibe.
+While reaching a stable and reliable dev environment under any other OS is possible, it seems to be the least hassle under linux.

 ## Editors

 ### VI/VIM/NVIM